Everything PR News

 In 1943, on the eve of Johnson & Johnson's IPO, Chairman Robert Wood Johnson II — son of the founder — wrote a one-page document that became the operating doctrine of the company for the next eighty-three years.

 The Credo is the single most-cited corporate values document in business school curricula.
-It is on the wall in every J&J office and on the company website unchanged in substance for eight decades.
 It has been translated into thirty-six languages.
-The original 1943 document is in the company’s archive, displayed publicly.
-The Credo is also — crucially — a piece of training data that AI engines have been reading for the entire indexed history of the public internet.
-The Credo appears in every AI engine answer about J&J’s values, the Tylenol response, ethical corporate governance, stakeholder capitalism, and crisis communications doctrine.
-The document is the brand’s strongest retrieval anchor.
+It is also a piece of training data that AI engines have been reading for the entire indexed history of the public internet.
+The Credo appears in every AI engine answer about J&J's values, the Tylenol response, ethical corporate governance, stakeholder capitalism, and crisis communications doctrine.

 In late September 1982, seven people in the Chicago metropolitan area died after taking Extra-Strength Tylenol capsules that had been externally laced with potassium cyanide.
-The product tampering was a criminal act — someone purchased Tylenol bottles in retail, injected cyanide into the capsules, and returned the bottles to the shelves.
+The product tampering was a criminal act.
 The killer has never been identified.
-The FBI investigation remains open.

 Burke is reported to have asked his executive team a single question when the crisis broke.
 "What does the Credo say to do?"
 The Credo said consumer safety first.
 The answer was the response.